onzfonz/comp227/src/content/3/en/part3b.md

 add and commit the production build of the frontend to the backend repository, and push the code to GitHub.
 To then deploy, go back to your personal fork of the repo, and click the Sync Fork button.

-If the automatic deployment does not work, you may need to select the "manual deploy" from the Render dashboard.
+Remember, if the automatic deployment does not work, you may need to select the ***Manual Deploy*** from the Render dashboard.

 [The application](https://comp227-osvaldo-lab3.onrender.com/) works perfectly, except we haven't added the functionality for changing the importance of a task to the backend yet.